 One of the most common worries that I see from clients, friends, and readers is about the durability of any painted project.
 How do I protect my painted furniture?
 Can I scrub it?
 Will it show fingerprints or smudges?

-These are all very valid questions and today I am answering these burning questions and showing off a new project using Country Chic Chalky finish Paint.
+These are all very valid questions and today I am answering these burning questions.
+You can see several of our other furniture transformations here.

 Wax vs Poly for Durability

 There are essentially two kinds of protecting top coat for furniture projects.
 This is actually important since they act in very different ways, and for the most part we will treat Water-based Polyurethane and Polyacrylic/polycrylic as the same since they both can be used to protect painted surfaces.
 However, unless the directions specify, oil-based polyurethane is used for stained surfaces.
 I could write whole articles dedicated to the differences between wax and water based polyurethane, but for the purposes of this article, water-based polyurethane provides much more durability and protection over time than wax does.

 That isn’t to say that you should always use a polyurethane however.
 Wax provides an aesthetic that Poly cannot match and that is an important distinction.

 To be fair, I am not a huge fan of wax unless it is dark wax for the purpose of antiquing a piece.
 In fact, wax can even be used over water based poly!
 I would highly recommend a flat or low sheen poly in this case, and the wax must be the last coat.
 In fact, I usually recommend this way of doing dark wax on low traffic pieces (not table tops) or in recesses like ornate table legs because it is easier to manage and wipes off easier if you get too much.

 When You Should Add Extra Protection to Painted Furniture